 Why Frivolous Expenses Don’t Exist and How My Opinion About How You Spend Your Money Is Irrelevant

-One of the biggest hesitations clients have when they come to us for financial coaching is judgement.
+One of the biggest hesitations clients have when they come to us for financial coaching is judgment.
 They are afraid we’re going to shame them for their past decisions.
-They think we’re going to judge them for overspending or their amount of debt or whatever it was that lead them to seek financial coaching.
-They assume we’re going to go over their budget line by line and cut any frivolous expenses.
+They think we’re going to judge them for overspending or for their amount of debt or whatever it was that led them to seek out financial coaching.
+They assume we’re going to go over their budget, line by line, and cut any frivolous expenses.

 You know the expenses.
 They’re the ones that traditionally are thought of as unnecessary or extravagant.
 The daily latte purchase.
 The weekly massage.
 The weekend spent jet setting when you *just* went on a trip.